-Shaving acne doesn’t have to be painful.
-Once you find the right technique, and start using the best shaving products, you can take care of your skin when shaving, and transform your grooming routine into a pain-free experience.
+Whatever your question, Gillette is here to help.
+Shaving acne-prone skin doesn’t have to be painful.
+Once you find the right technique and start using great shaving products, you can take care of your skin when shaving, and transform your grooming routine into a pain-free experience.

 What is Acne?

 It’s normal to get more spots on your face when you hit puberty, but acne is more than just a few pimples.
-Acne is actually a chronic skin condition, and it typically affects males in their late teens, before usually clearing up by the time you’ve reached your mid-20s.
+Acne is actually a chronic skin condition, and it typically affects males in their late teens, before usually clearing up by the time they reached their mid-20s.

 How to Tell if You Have Acne